- Build a Support System

 For the mind to remain motivated the body should be in tandem.
 Practice meditation and relaxation techniques when feeling flustered or lost in the job search process.
 Exercise, go out in the fresh air and walk, do something different now and then else the routine can get you down.

 - Meet Friends – Network

 DO NOT shut yourself off to social outings and gatherings.
-Agreed, you are not in the best of your mental elation these days, but shying away from friends either from the fear of sympathy or other emotions will only distance you from a very important aspect of the job search process – networking.
+Agreed that you are not in the best of your mental elation these days, but shying away from friends either from the fear of sympathy or other emotions will only distance you from a very important aspect of the job search process – networking.
 Meet friends, neighbors, family in gatherings or on usual social visits.
 You never know when a job lead might come your way.
-But most importantly, not for mere networking, it is very important to have a close network of individuals with whom you can just chat and share your apprehensions or just to get the tension out of your head.
+But most importantly not for networking it is very important to have a close network of individuals with whom you can just chat and share your apprehensions or just to get the tension out of your head.

 - Practice Positive Affirmations

 Often the most off-putting emotions or negativism comes from within.
 Do not focus on your past failures or regrets.
 Practice optimism – write self-affirming statements that present a visualization of a successful you.
 What have you done in past that was praised and something that you are truly proud of?
 When was the last time you felt really happy?
 What things in your life at present make you smile?
 Envision yourself successful and happy and imagine yourself walking towards your goals.
 “Make the most of every failure.
 Fall forward.”
 Read some more tips at: Reduce Stress and Improve Your Life with Positive Self Talk.